multunus/dashboard-clj/docs/setting-up-dashboards.md

 ```

-## Set dashboard-cljs as a dependecy
+## Set up dashboard-clj as a dependecy

 Add dashbaord-clj in your project.clj dependencies